 How to Paint Skulls & Bones

 Again, there’s more than these 4 techniques to paint skulls and bones, but these are ones I use so much that I don’t have to think about it.

 Also, all the colors used below are Citadel paints.

 Painting Aged Bone (Easy)

-There’s only a few steps to this one.
+There’s only a few steps to this technique for painting skulls.

 It’s really simple to do and it’s my favorite method I use as well.
 The results are impressive considering the simplicity.